 Slaves do not own properties in Mauritania and slaves do not “earn” income.
 In other words, slaves just work for their masters.
 Some slave owners send their slaves out in the day to go work as laborers for other people and return all their earnings to their masters at the end of the day.
-It is a crime for a slave to run away from his master.
-Slaves who try to run away are often caught why because the law helps the masters capture their slaves back.
+The Mauritanian law helps slave masters easily recapture their slaves.
 It is a great crime for a slave to run away and the punishment could be quite deadly.
 Children born into slavery automatically become slaves and properties of their masters and several slave owners inter-breed their slaves in order to expand their “inheritance”.
 The ruling-class in Mauritania often tells reporters that slavery in Mauritania was officially abolished in 2007 but that is a big lie.
-Slavery is much alive in Mauritania today as it did several decades ago.
+Slavery is much alive in Mauritania today as it did centuries ago.
 According to a recent CNN report, an estimated 10% to 20% of the Mauritanian population lives in slavery.